 Bankers Insurance Group

-Bankers Insurance is one of the cheapest home insurance companies in Austin, with an average annual premium of just $458 for $250K in dwelling coverage.
-Not only does the company offer affordable home insurance coverage, but Austin homeowners can customize their policy with a long list of endorsements.
+Bankers Insurance is one of the cheapest home insurance companies in Austin, based on our review of carriers.
+With an average annual premium of just $345 for $250K in dwelling coverage, not only does the company offer affordable home insurance coverage, but Austin homeowners can customize their policy with a long list of endorsements.

 Some of the add-on coverages available from Bankers Insurance include animal liability coverage, lock replacement coverage, golf cart coverage, earthquake insurance and full replacement cost coverage.
 There are some discounts available, but you will need to contact an agent to determine what savings opportunities are offered in your area.